 The Epoch Times, New York, 2013

 Grzegorz Niemczuk is the winner of many music competitions notably the 2013 International Carnegie Hall Concerto Debut Competition in New York City and the 40th National Frederic Chopin Piano Competition in Warsaw (2010).
-He is also the finalist and the winner of Special Prize at the 2016 Busan Maru International Music Festival.
+He is also the finalist and the winner of Special Prize at the 2016 Busan Maru International Music Festival in South Korea.
 Apart from that he also won top prizes in other music competitions in Italy, Belgium, New York (IKIF), Bulgaria and Poland.

-Born in Poland, Niemczuk graduated with the highest distinction from K. Szymanowski Academy of Music in Katowice in the class of renowned Professor Józef Stompel (Prizewinner of Enescu Competition in Bucureşti and International Chopin Piano Competition in Warsaw in 1960).
-He continued his piano studies in New York City, Mannes College (International Keyboard Institute and Festival 2008, 2009, 2011) where his teachers were such artists as Menahem Pressler (Indiana University), Philippe Entremont, Joaquín Achúcarro (Meadows School of the Arts), David Dubal (The Juilliard School), Jerome Rose (Mannes College), Choong-Mo Kang (The Juilliard School), and Yuan Sheng (Central Conservatory of Music – Beijing).
+Mr. Niemczuk graduated with the highest distinction from K. Szymanowski Academy of Music in Katowice in the class of renowned Professor Józef Stompel (Prizewinner of Enescu Competition in Bucureşti and International Chopin Piano Competition in Warsaw in 1960).
+He continued his piano studies in New York City, Mannes College (International Keyboard Institute and Festival 2008, 2009, 2011, 2013) where his teachers were such artists as Menahem Pressler (Indiana University), Philippe Entremont, Joaquín Achúcarro (Meadows School of the Arts), David Dubal (The Juilliard School), Jerome Rose (Mannes College), Choong-Mo Kang (The Juilliard School), and Yuan Sheng (Central Conservatory of Music – Beijing).
+Between 2009 and 2012 he stayed under the artistic care of teacher and mentor Jeffrey Swann (New York Steinhardt University).
 He has also attended many masterclasses where he has collaborated with many great artists such as: Krystian Zimerman (2005), Peter Donohoe (2006), Andrzej Jasiński (2006), Alexey Orlovetsky (2007, 2008, 2009, 2010), Dang Thai Son (2009,2016), Pietro de Maria (2010), Claudio Martinez Mehner (2010, 2012), Emanuele Arciuli (2012), Hamish Milne (2012), Michel Béroff (2012), Arie Vardi (2012, 2013), Klaus Hellwig (2010), Angela Hewitt (2012).
-Between 2009 and 2012 he stayed under the artistic care of teacher and mentor Jeffrey Swann (New York Steinhardt University).

-Grzegorz Niemczuk has received many honorable awards in his home country including from Prime Minister, the Ministry of Culture and the President of the city of Tychy and currently serves on the piano faculty of the Silesian University in Katowice since October 2011.
+Grzegorz Niemczuk has received many honorable awards in his home country including from Prime Minister, the Ministry of Culture and the President of the city of Tychy.
+In addition to his performing career he is also a dedicated pedagogue and currently serves on the piano faculty of the Silesian University in Katowice, Poland.
 His students are winners of international piano competitions in Poland, Italy, Slovakia, Croatia and France.
-He is already invited to present masterclasses in many music universities including the Norges Musikkhøgskole in Oslo, Federal University of Santa Catarina in Florianopolis, Brazil, Federal University in Porto Alegre, Brazil, The Nanyang Academy of Art in Singapore, The Edna Manley College of Performing Arts in Kingston, Jamaica, The Conservatory of Music in Lima, Peru, Universidad Católica in Quito, Ecuador.
+He is already invited to present masterclasses in many music universities including the Norges Musikkhøgskole in Oslo, University of Agder in Kristiansand, Norway, Federal University of Santa Catarina in Florianopolis, Brazil, Federal University in Porto Alegre, Brazil, The Nanyang Academy of Art in Singapore, The Edna Manley College of Performing Arts in Kingston, Jamaica, The Conservatory of Music in Lima, Peru, Universidad Católica in Quito, Ecuador.